longturn/freeciv21/docs/faq.rst

 Where are the save games located by default?
 --------------------------------------------

-On Unix like systems, they will be in :file:`~/.local/share/freeciv21/saves`.
+On Unix like systems (e.g. Linux), they will be in :file:`~/.local/share/freeciv21/saves`.
 On Windows, they are typically found in in the :file:`Appdata\\Roaming` User profile directory.
 For example:

 .. code-block:: rst